Skip to Content

 What is a Core Charge for Batteries?

-Power - by Joe Weber - updated on 9/6/2022
+Power - by Joe Weber - updated on 4/12/2024

-When you purchase a car battery from Batteries Plus you will notice a second charge on your order called a Core Deposit.
-What is a deposit?
-Why am I paying this extra fee when I buy a battery?
-Some people may get upset when they see that they are paying extra for something they didn't know about.
-A core deposit is there for a good reason and in many states required by law.
-Learn more about what it is and why battery retailers need to collect these deposits.
+It's easy to get upset when you see an extra fee for something you didn't know about.
+A core deposit is there for a good reason and in many states, it's required by law.
+Learn more about what it is and why battery retailers must collect these deposits.

-What Is A Core Charge Fee?
+What Is A Core Charge?

-They're unavoidable and sometimes confusing.
-You buy a new battery and have to pay an additional fee anywhere from $10-$22 for a "core".
-A core charge is a fee that is in place and required by law in most states to encourage the proper disposal of batteries.
-Each state has its required minimum deposit amount.
-Please use BCI's State Recycling Laws resource to see what your state has in place.
-Core management is not a one-size-fits-all process and the fees and procedures may vary by state.
-It is important to note that this is a deposit and you will get your deposit returned as long as you bring back your old battery that is equivalent to the battery you purchased.
+They're unavoidable and always confusing.
+You buy a new battery and there is automatically an additional fee added anywhere from $10 to close to $75 for a "core".
+A core charge is a refundable fee that is in place and required by law in most states to encourage the proper disposal of batteries.
+Each state has its required minimum deposit amount, which varies depending on the size of the battery.

 How Does A Core Charge Work?

-This deposit encourages people to return their old car and truck batteries to be properly disposed of.
-Recycling lead-acid batteries is very important for the environment and your health.
-The heavy metals in the battery will break down in landfills and seep into the ground spreading dangerous toxins.
-If properly recycled these batteries are almost 100% reused and provide materials to make new batteries.
+This core deposit encourages people to return their old car and truck batteries to be properly disposed of.
+Recycling lead-acid batteries is very important for the environment and your health because the heavy metals in the battery will break down in landfills and seep into the ground spreading dangerous toxins.

 How Do I Get My Core Charge Back?